 Now the following will be used:

-- Wi-Fi 6 means 802.11ax technology – the new generation of Wi-Fi, present in many new routers you'll buy from now on - but not many devices as yet.
+- Wi-Fi 6 means 802.11ax technology – the new generation of Wi-Fi, present in many routers you'll buy from now on

-- Wi-Fi 5 means 802.11ac technology – effectively the current generation
+- Wi-Fi 5 means 802.11ac technology - effectively the previous generation

 - Wi-Fi 4 means 802.11n technology - many people will have networking gear based on 802.11n, but it was replaced by 802.11ac in many new routers from 2013 on.

 It’s worth noting that all the wireless standards referred to here are backwards compatible.
-So your devices won’t suddenly stop working when Wi-Fi 6 is introduced.
+So your devices won’t suddenly stop working when Wi-Fi 6 becomes more common.

 There are also new graphics to go with the three new names: